I know that overall the topic of “Child Discipline” can be a very touchy subject, but it is something that is important to discuss.

-First let me say that my experience only comes from raising my three, who are all still under the age of 10.
+First, let me say that my experience only comes from raising my three children, who are all still under the age of 10.
 I am not judging you, your parenting styles, or your beliefs.
-I am only writing this to share what I have learned works best for our little family, and hope maybe it will inspire you, give you something else to consider, or at least let you know that you are not alone in this parenting journey!
+I am only writing this to share what I have learned works best for our little family, and hope that maybe it will inspire you, give you something else to consider, or at least let you know that you are not alone on this parenting journey!

 I used to dread disciplining.
 I hate making my little one upset, not giving in to their every want, or even having to pause their fun if someone needs a time out.